How to Identify Funding Sources for Your Project

 Events

-The groups listed above form a solid framework for you and your fundraising team to work from.
+The groups listed above form a solid framework from which you and your fundraising team can work.
 Try to create a significant list of people and organizations under these groups and have everyone on your team do the same.
-Then, work together to decide who is your point of contact, by what method you will reach out to them, a range of how much they could give, and at what time you’ll reach out.
+Then, work together to decide who your point of contact is, by what method you will reach out to them, a range of how much they could give, and at what time you’ll reach out.

 It is a good idea to go to potential donors with an idea of an ask already in mind, especially for those “deep pocket” donors.
-This way you can negotiate close to that amount.
+This way, you can negotiate close to that amount.
 With friends and family, it’s a better idea just to ask and be surprised by their generosity.
-Be sure to ask for their financial support, but also for them to share the cause with their friends, neighbors, and colleagues, as well.
-A share doesn’t cost them any money, but can greatly help you expand your reach.
+Be sure to ask for their financial support, and also for them to share the cause with their friends, neighbors, and colleagues, as well.
+A share doesn’t cost them any money but can greatly help you expand your reach.

 Now that you know what it takes to identify funding sources for your project, you can confidently create your list of potential patrons!
 Once you’re ready to launch, we’ll be here to provide support every step of the way.